RussellLuo/kun/examples/messaging/README.md

 # messaging

-This example illustrates how to specify multiple HTTP operations.
+This example illustrates how to specify multiple HTTP request operations.

 ## Generate the code